emqx/blog/en/202005/emqx-plug-in-persistence-series-3-emqx-redis-data-persistence.md

 When the client is online or offline, update the online status, online or offline time, and update the node client list to the Redis database.

-Although [EMQ X](https://www.emqx.com/en) itself provides the device online status API, it is more efficient to obtain the record directly from the database than to call the EMQ X API in the scenarios that the client online status and online/offline time need to be obtained frequently.
+Although [EMQX](https://www.emqx.com/en) itself provides the device online status API, it is more efficient to obtain the record directly from the database than to call the EMQX API in the scenarios that the client online status and online/offline time need to be obtained frequently.

 ### Configuration item